oliveiralecca/gama-react-project/README.md

 # gama-react-project
  Project "Gamagit" was developed during a Full Stack bootcamp on React module.
 It was made with some features like API consumption by Axios, Styled Components, React Router DOM, and Hooks.
+It is a repository finder by username on GitHub.